Boston Schools with Life Sciences Programs

 Master of Science in Biology

-This graduate program consists of 30 credit hours, which includes ten research credits.
-Students can receive training in population and evolutionary biology, cell and molecular biology, and microbiology, as well as neurobiology, physiology, and plant sciences.
-Extensive research facilities provide state-of-the-art resources for work in topics like biochemistry, cytology, ecology, and genetics.
+This graduate program consists of 30 credit hours, which include ten research credits.
+Students can receive training in population and evolutionary biology, cell and molecular biology, and microbiology, as well as neurobiology, physiology and plant sciences.
+Extensive research facilities provide state-of-the-art resources for work in topics like biochemistry, cytology, ecology and genetics.
 In addition, the university's location on Boston Harbor facilitates research projects on terrestrial and aquatic organisms.
 A thesis is usually required.

 Other School Options

 Located less than one mile from downtown Boston, Suffolk University offers an undergraduate program in biology, with areas of study in biotechnology and marine science.
 Another option in the city is Emmanuel College, located about four miles from the downtown.
-Students at this school can earn a bachelor's degree in biology with concentrations in biochemistry, neuroscience, or pre-health professions preparation.
+Students at this school can earn a bachelor's degree in biology with concentrations in biotechnology, health careers and marine science.